 What happened next made my kids think I was a prophet.
 It wasn’t X-Men 45, it was X-Men 3.
 Poseidon, a remake of the ever-terrible Poseidon adventure, Miami Vice, and lo and behold… a bank robbery (with a twist) movie with Denzel Washington.

 They say those who don’t study history are doomed to repeat it.
 I’m starting to think no one in America studies history anymore.
 This country is built on faith and risk.
-Find me a company that made it, and guarantee they have some great stories about how they were an inch from complete annihilation.
+Please find me a company that made it, and I guarantee they have some great stories about how they were an inch from destruction.

-The Movie Industry needs to ‘split its portfolio’ if it really wants to make it.
-Sure… go for the easy money with Shrek 5, Rocky 10, etc. But begin funding more ‘start-ups’.
-My best friend’s wife produced a movie in 2004, called Man Feel Pain that received a Bravo! award at the Toronto Film Festival… you would think folks are pounding down her door to bring in some talent!
+The Movie Industry needs to split its portfolio if it wants to make it.
+Sure… go for the easy money with Shrek 5, Rocky 10, etc. But begin funding more start-ups.
+My best friend’s wife produced a movie in 2004, called Man Feel Pain that received a Bravo!
+Award at the Toronto Film Festival… you would think folks are pounding down her door to bring in some talent!